rmagick-temp/rmagick/README.txt

 <h4 id="scripts">Running the <code>configure</code> and <code>make</code> scripts</h4>

-De-compress the RMagick-MAJOR.MINOR.TEENY.tar.gz archive and enter the top directory.
+De-compress the RMagick-0.0.0.tar.gz archive and enter the top directory.
 Then type:

     $ ./configure <configuration options>